holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/06_skills_assessment_2/lesson_plan.md

         - Sorting
         - Assertions
 - Today going to just program as much as we can
-    - If you work hard today, no homework
 - Continue working on `Skills Assessment`

 ## Homework